Meet Our Staff

 Tammy Beeson Moore is a Clemmons native.
 She is the Office Manager and assists as a Restorative Nursing Assistant when needed.
-She handles patient scheduling and all Insurance clarification.
-Her job is to insure things run smoothly and efficiently with your interaction with Complete Rehab.
-Tammy’s qualifications also include : RNA (Restorative Nursing Assistant) as well as a Medicing Technician.
-She has worked at a variety of settings over the last 20 years to include Skilled Nursing, Assisted/Independent Living as well as Independent Rehab Facilities.
-Tammy is a proud member of the Autism Society of NC and is a Chief Administrator and Educator of Real Life at Home Institute.
-In her spare time, she enjoys spending time with her wonderful family and especially her Sweet son.
+Her job is to oversee the operations of Complete Rehab.
+She handles various administrative tasks within the Occupational Therapy Office.
+Her main duties include managing employees, patient records, handling payrolls. insurance billings, office budgets, student programs, hiring and training administrative personnel, evaluating staff performance, scheduling staff, establishing office policies and procedures, working with vendors to get needed supplies and equipment for the practice along with working closely with other doctors and nurses in our community to provide the best care possible for our patients.
+Tammy’s qualifications also include: RNA (Restorative Nursing Assistant) as well as a Medical Technician.
+She has worked in a variety settings over the last 22 years to include skilled Nursing, Assisted Living, Independent Living as we all as Independent Rehab Facilities.
+Tammy is a proud member of the National Art Honor Society since 1997, Autism Society of NC since 2004 and is a Chief Administrator and Educator of Real Life at Home Institute.
+In her spare time, she enjoys spending time with her wonderful family and especially her sweet son.

 Madison Edwards has lived in Lewisville, North Carolina her whole life.
 She graduated West Forsyth High School in 2020 and is currently enrolled at Forsyth Technical Community College.
 Madison started off as an observation student at Complete Rehab and has now transitioned to a Rehab Tech.
 She has always known that she has wanted to go into the medical field since she was little.
 Madison helps with the patients and making sure they feel comfortable while getting their treatment.
 She plans on continuing to pursue a career in the medical field.
 Madison loves conversing with the patients and making connections.
 She also loves animals and has two cats and a dog.
 In her free time, she enjoys gardening and reading.